appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/dynamic-ui/README.md

 {{List1.selectedItem.email}}
 ```

-Similarly, you can connect values from other widgets using the Mustache syntax `{}` and reference properties.
+Similarly, you can connect values from other widgets using the Mustache syntax `{{}}` and reference properties.

 </dd>

-## Bind data using framework functions
+## Using storeValue()

-This method allows you to bind data using Appsmith [framework functions](/reference/appsmith-framework/widget-actions).
+This method uses the Appsmith framework function [storeValue()](/reference/appsmith-framework/widget-actions/store-value) to store and bind data to widgets. `storeValue()` stores data as key-value pairs in the browser's local storage for universal accessibility within the application.

 <dd>